endlos99/xdt99/README.md

 the `OLD` command.
 Conversely, the tool also lists BASIC program files similarly to the `LIST` command.

+The `xda99` and `xdg99` disassembler generate source code from machine code or GPL bytecode files, respectively.
+In addition to regular top-down disassembly, both disassemblers also support a run mode that follows the program flow statically.

 The `xdm99` disk manager works with sector-based TI disk images used by most emulators, including MESS.  `xdm99` also supports disk-less files in TIFiles and V9T9 format.
 The `xvm99` volume manager extends the `xdm99` functionality to CF